PERMANENT RESIDENCE (Through Employment and through relatives)

 Immigrating based on employment in the US

-The Law Offices of Michael L. Work assists intended employers and individuals in the planning, documenting, labor certification, petitioning, and final permanent residence granting process in all categories.
+Michael Work & Associates assist intended employers and individuals in the planning, documenting, labor certification, petitioning, and final permanent residence granting process in all categories.

 The US provides a yearly minimum of 140,000 employment-based immigrant visas which are divided into five preference categories.
 They may require a labor certification (test to confirm there is no US worker available) from the U.S. Department of Labor (DOL), and the filing of a Petition with United States Citizenship and Immigration Services in the Department of Homeland Security (USCIS).